LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 Null check is performed and in case of null by default value is returned as true.
 In case of not null, String value is parsed to Boolean.

 **getEnvironment() :** EnvironmentType.Local is returned in case of Null and if the value is equal to Local.
-Which means that in case of missing environment property, execution will be carried on local machine.
+It means that in case of missing environment property, execution will be carried on local machine.

 **getBrowser() :** Default value is returned as DriverType.Chrome in case of Null.
 Exception is thrown if the value does not match with anything.